harshag24/harshag24.github.io/_pages/about.md

 ### 👨🏻‍💻 Professional Experience

-Currently, I am working as a Data Science Co-op at Amazon Robotics, where I have applied my skills to develop complex data solutions and custom algorithms, significantly improving operational efficiencies.
+In the Fall of 2022, I worked as a Data Science Co-op at Amazon Robotics, where I have applied my skills to develop complex data solutions and custom algorithms, significantly improving operational efficiencies.
 I designed a comprehensive downtime monitoring system for robotic arms using AWS Lambda and Athena, which successfully mapped 60% of occurrences.
 I also developed a system to classify and categorize support tickets, reducing backlog through custom clustering algorithms.

 Previously, I interned at Pheme Software Pvt.
 Ltd as a Python Developer, where I contributed to the development of an AI-based online examination system that reduced cheating incidents by 20% and increased user engagement by 40%.